KasteM34/test_app_spring/README.md

 ## Roles

-I like to use and check what is available on ansible galaxy before starting any work to reinvent the wheel.
+I like to use and check what is available on ansible galaxy before starting any work to not reinvent the wheel.

 - srsp.oracle-java taken on : https://galaxy.ansible.com/srsp/oracle-java/
 - robdyke.maven taken on : https://galaxy.ansible.com/robdyke/maven/